Agentic AI: The Next Wave Transforming Data Analytics and Business Intelligence

 Key characteristics include:

-• Tool Integration: Via APIs, they connect to tools like CRMs, ERPs, or cloud databases (e.g., Snowflake, BigQuery) for real-world execution.
+- Tool Integration: Via APIs, they connect to tools like CRMs, ERPs, or cloud databases for real-world execution, which is why strong cloud and DevOps architecture matters.

 In the context of data analytics and BI, agentic AI shifts from descriptive "what happened?" reports to prescriptive "what should we do next?" recommendations.
 Platforms like Tableau Next and Tellius are pioneering this, embedding agents that automate everything from data cleaning to anomaly detection.
-As MIT Sloan Review notes, agentic AI is the "most trending AI trend" for 2025, with 68% of IT leaders planning deployments within six months.
+For businesses trying to operationalize this shift, Tekizz supports real-world adoption through data and AI services that connect analytics, automation, and decision-making.

 The Evolution of Data Analytics and BI: From Reactive to Proactive

 Data analytics and BI have come a long way since the days of static spreadsheets and siloed dashboards.
 In the early 2010s, self-service BI tools like Tableau and Power BI democratized access, letting business users query data without IT gatekeepers.
-Fast-forward to generative AI's boom in 2023-2024, and we saw natural language querying (NLQ) copilots that could answer questions like "Show me sales by region."
+Fast-forward to generative AI's boom in 2023-2024, and we saw natural language querying copilots that could answer questions like "Show me sales by region."
+Professionals looking to strengthen those reporting and visualization skills can also explore Tekizz’s Power BI Master Course.

 But these tools were still reactive—dependent on human prompts and limited to surface-level insights.
-As data volumes exploded (94% of leaders report surging unstructured data needs due to AI), bottlenecks emerged: fragmented sources, manual prep eating 80% of analyst time, and decision delays costing businesses millions.
+As data volumes exploded, bottlenecks emerged: fragmented sources, manual prep consuming most of analysts’ time, and slow decision cycles costing businesses money.

 Enter agentic AI, the "self-driving" phase.
-It builds on augmented analytics (a top 2025 trend per Gartner) by making systems proactive.
+It builds on augmented analytics by making systems proactive.
 Agents don't wait for queries; they monitor streams continuously, detect patterns, and act.
-This evolution—from analyst-led to AI-orchestrated—promises to handle 15-20% more complex workflows autonomously by 2028, per Forrester predictions embedded in industry analyses.
+This evolution—from analyst-led to AI-orchestrated—is especially powerful when paired with scalable analytics and AI workflows and resilient custom engineering capabilities.

 How Agentic AI Is Revolutionizing Data Analytics and BI